Chris Halbrook, PhD

 Sabrina completed her bachelor’s degree at California State University, Long Beach where she focused on leaf senescence genetics.
 Currently, she is studying the mechanisms of chemoresistance in pancreatic cancer at the Halbrook Lab.
 In her free time, she enjoys painting, discovering new beaches, and playing with her cat, Salem.

-Natalie is a recent undergraduate student from the University of California, Irvine with a major in Biological Sciences.
+Natalie is a fourth-year undergraduate student at the University of California, Irvine majoring in Biological Sciences.
 Aside from working with Rima on her project, she enjoys playing the guitar, painting, and going to her favorite bands’ concerts.

 Tiffany Anne Lai